Marek9170/Capstone_project_MRE1/docs/non-tech_write_MRE1.md

 ## Conclusion: Smart Technology for a Sustainable Future

-Our Bayesian optimization system proves that advanced artificial intelligence can create significant value in the real world.
+This Bayesian optimization system proves that advanced artificial intelligence can create significant value in the real world.
 By intelligently optimizing data center operations, we achieve:

 - **Economic benefits:** £162,350 annual savings
 - **Environmental impact:** 180 tonnes CO₂ reduction